chatmail/dkim-milter/TUTORIAL.md

 DKIM signatures rely on public key cryptography, which is a scheme that uses a key pair with a private and a public component.
 In order to perform signing later, you first need to generate a private key.
 We will use an RSA key.
-You can generate an RSA signing key using the `openssl` utility from the OpenSSL project.
+You can generate an RSA signing key using the `dkimdo` utility installed earlier.

 First create a keys directory for our signing key in /etc/dkim-milter, and then run the command that generates an RSA signing key there:

 ```
 mkdir /etc/dkim-milter/keys
-openssl genpkey -algorithm RSA -out /etc/dkim-milter/keys/my_rsa_key.pem
+dkimdo genkey --out-file /etc/dkim-milter/keys/my_rsa_key.pem rsa
 ```

-This is your private, secret key.
+This file now contains your private, secret key.
 Protect it well and don’t publish it anywhere!

+You will have noticed that `dkimdo genkey` also printed as a secondary output a *DKIM public key record* starting with `v=DKIM1 ...`.
+You can make a note of it now, or recreate it later using `dkimdo keyinfo`; read on.

 ## Pick a domain and selector